 Yes.
 This is a strategy used for the heritage protection of the interested party.

 8. What is a Nominee Founder?

 This is used when the Foundation's real founder does not want to appear in the Foundation Charter, which is a public document.
-In this case, an offshore company (acting for these purposes) from our Law Firm will appear as the Private Interest Foundation's Founder.
+In this case, a Panamanian company (acting for these purposes) from our Law Firm will appear as the Private Interest Foundation's Founder.

 9. If I choose to have a nominee Founder, how will I control the Foundation?

 You will have a power of attorney in a private document to have control of the Foundation.

 Is the one in charge of the management and control of this figure.
 Its members will represent the Foundation before third persons and the Government.